WillGasser/WillGasser/README.md

 # Hey, I'm Will Gasser

-I'm a software engineering student at Auburn University with a passion for pushing the boundaries of artificial intelligence.
+I'm an A.I. and Machine Learning Researcher at Auburn University with a passion for pushing the boundaries of artificial intelligence.
 As Vice President of Auburn's ACM chapter, I keep myself involved across various software clubs with my favorite being competitive programming team!

 I believe A.I. is the future of our species.
 My dream is to assist the development of A.G.I. and A.S.I.